makototakahara/makototakahara.github.io/_posts/2024-01-15-celestial-labelling.md

 ![Chi-squared test](/images/Screenshot-2024-01-21-at-00.51.46.png)

 We see that `spec_obj_ID` does not have a statistically significant relationship with the predictor variable.
-With this information in mind, we move onto fitting a model.
+With this information in mind, we move onto fitting some predictive models.

+## Decision Tree

+Firstly, we are certain that if different observations have the same `spec_obj_ID`, it will be of the same class.
+Therefore, before fitting any predictive model, we map `spec_obj_ID` to `class` using a dictionary.
+Then, we apply this mapping to the testing data to make classifications.
+For the observations in the testing data that have not been classified after this process, we predict its class using a decision tree.

+We fit the decision tree on the training dataset with the all variables except for `rerun_ID` and `spec_obj_ID`, which we determined to be irrelevant with respect to our predictive model.
+We then use this model to make predictions on the testing dataset.
+Finally, we merge the predictions of the decision tree with the mapping prediction.
+The accuracy of our predictions on the testing dataset was: 0.9708679.

+## Random Forest

+A